doanbh/flutter_native_logger/fix_summary.md

 2. The Objective-C bridge was implemented to:
    - Forward the `registerWithRegistrar:` call to Swift code
-   - Forward the `prepareLogger` call to Swift code
+   - Forward the `prepareLogger` call to Swift code safely with runtime checks

-3. These changes allow the plugin to be properly registered in both Swift and Objective-C contexts, which fixes the CI/CD error.
+3. These changes ensure proper Swift and Objective-C interoperability, fixing all the reported errors.

 ## Test Instructions
 1. Run `flutter pub get` to update dependencies